Ehplodor/sd_extension_template_EN/README.md

 ### outputs

-- 空のvalueがNoneになる時は指定することができない
+- Cannot be specified when empty value becomes None
-  - Textboxに対して''を返して空文字列を表示させることはできる
+  - You can return '' to Textbox to display an empty string
-  - Imageに対してNoneを返して画像をクリアすることはできない
+  - You cannot clear the image by returning None for Image